-- 16.51 Describe all relevant species-specific measures proposed to avoid, mitigate and manage potential impacts on listed threatened species and ecological communities30. - 16.52 The MNES section must not just state proposed management plans and/or broad objectives to describe avoidance, mitigation and management measures31.
-The MNES section is to include detailed measures that will be implemented to avoid, mitigate and manage impacts on listed
+- 16.52 Describe all relevant species-specific measures proposed to avoid, mitigate and manage potential impacts on listed threatened species and ecological communities. - 16.53 The MNES section is not to just state proposed management plans and/or broad objectives to describe avoidance, mitigation and management measures.
+The MNES section is to include detailed measures that will be implemented to avoid, mitigate and manage impacts on listed threatened species and ecological communities.
+Committed language (i.e. 'will') rather than non-committal language (i.e. 'may', 'where possible', 'if required', etc.) is to be used.